CAT 2020 Exam: Common queries & FAQs for the Applicants

 If you are planning to appear for CAT 2020 exam than here are some common CAT queries and FAQs asked by CAT aspirants every year.
 Read the article to familiarise yourself with all the important details regarding the CAT entrance exam.

-Cracking CAT 2018 is the ultimate prize for MBA aspirants in India.
-This year, the mother of all MBA entrance exams is being organized by IIM Calcutta and is scheduled to take place on November 25.
-With the official release of CAT 2018 Notification exam aspirants are finding it hard to get answers to numerous doubts and queries.
+Cracking CAT 2020 is the ultimate prize for MBA aspirants in India.
+This year, the mother of all MBA entrance exams is being organized by IIMs on rolling basis.
+Last year IIM calcutta organised the CAT exam on November 29, 2020.
+With the official release of CAT 2020 Notification exam aspirants are finding it hard to get answers to numerous doubts and queries.
 So, here we bring for you a series of CAT FAQs which is aimed at giving answers to all your queries that will help you in registering smoothly for the exam and prepare well for it.
 Take a look at the CAT FAQs and a find solution to your queries:

 What is the Common Admission Test (CAT)?

-Common Admission Test, which is popularly known as CAT 2018 is an annual MBA entrance examination for candidates seeking admission to MBA and PGP programmes in management colleges in India.
+Common Admission Test, which is popularly known as CAT 2020 is an annual MBA entrance examination for candidates seeking admission to MBA and PGP programmes in management colleges in India.
 The test is conducted by premier B-schools of India i.e., IIMs and tests data interpretation skills, qualitative skills, logical reasoning and verbal aptitude of candidates.
-This year IIM Calcutta is conducting CAT exam and Prof. Sumanta Basu has been appointed as the convener of the exam.
+This year IIM Indore is conducting CAT exam and Professor Harshal Lowalekar has been appointed as the convener of the exam.

 Release of Official Notification

 Last Date / Application Deadline

 29th November 2020

 CAT 2020 Result Date